Vision Loss and the Disability Tax Credit Canada 2026

 The following example is illustrative.
 It describes a typical filing flow and does not predict any individual outcome.

 A Winnipeg resident with advanced retinitis pigmentosa was certified by her ophthalmologist for the vision category.
-Part B documented visual acuity of 20/200 in the better eye with best correction, and a visual field restricted to less than 20 degrees, both meeting CRA's vision criteria thresholds.
-The ophthalmologist included recent visual field test results as supporting documentation.
-The Notice of Determination arrived 8 weeks after submission, approving the DTC retroactive to 2020.
+Part B documented visual acuity of 20/200 in the better eye with best correction.
+It also documented a visual field restricted to less than 20 degrees, so both CRA vision criteria thresholds were met.

 Documentation That Works for vision loss Part B

-What worked in this Part B: explicit threshold-meeting measurements (20/200 acuity, less than 20-degree visual field), with objective testing attached.
-Vision claims are among the most clearly criteria-based and benefit most from including the actual test results rather than just summary statements.
+Vision claims are among the most clearly criteria-based.
+They benefit most from including the actual test results rather than just summary statements.
 See our cumulative effects rule guide for the technical framework CRA reviewers apply, and our DTC denied appeal guide if a previous application was rejected.

 Frequently Asked Questions